 Social scripts are an exceptional intervention for kids with autism because they provide structure and routine to situations that may seem scary and overwhelming for the child.
 They really play on the strengths for kids on the spectrum, while supporting their weaknesses.
 It should be noted, though, that these scripts can be used with any kids in need.
 I have used them with kids struggling with Oppositional Defiant Disorder (ODD), ADHD, and Intellectual Disabilities (ID).

-You can either write your own social story for your student or find pre-made social stories.
-One benefit to making your own social stories is that you can individualize the script for your student.
+You can either write your own social script for your student or find pre-made social script.
+One benefit to making your own social scripts is that you can individualize the script for your student.
 This can be quite time consuming for busy teachers, though, so pre-made scripts are also a plus.

-Once you have at least one social story ready to use, here is how you can easily implement them in your class:
+Once you have at least one social script ready to use, here is how you can easily implement them in your class:

 1. Make a special binder just for that child.
 Put the stories in sheet protectors and then place them in the binder.